wessenstam/ts2019/frame/frame.rst

 .. figure:: images/2b.png

 The **Air 4GB** denotes the **Instance Type**.
 An Instance Type is the VM configuration which will be launched to run applications.
 The Test Drive environment limits the account to a 2 vCPU/4GB RAM Instance Type, appropriate for general purpose 2D applications.
-Full accounts can take advantage of other configurations, including:
+Full accounts can take advantage of other Instance Types, including:

 - **Air 8GB** - 2 vCPU/8GB RAM (e.g. AWS t2.large, Azure Standard_D2_v2)
 - **Pro 16GB** - 4 vCPU/16GB RAM/1 NVIDIA GRID GPU (e.g. AWS g2.2xlarge)